RCMgames/RCMv2/README.md

 # RCMv2

+## this is an old example that has not been updated with version 2 template code

 ### open in VSCode (using [PlatformIO](https://platformio.org/platformio-ide)), or use the Arduino IDE.

 ### This example controls a robot with a simple two wheeled drivetrain, and a servo.